The Package (2018 film): Plot

-After figuring out that the hospital had likely registered Jeremy under the name on his fake ID, they call the first hospital they had visited and finally deliver Jeremy's penis.
+Realizing the hospital had likely registered Jeremy under the name on his fake ID, they call the original hospital and finally deliver Jeremy's penis.
 While Jeremy is in surgery, Donnie and Sarah reconcile and decide to give their relationship another chance.
 Becky and Sean apologize to each other and start a relationship.

-When Sean is about to return to Germany, Jeremy is released from the hospital and introduces his girlfriend, Kendall Jenners, whom the rest believed was fake after he repeatedly mentioned her throughout the trip.
-Donnie and Sarah rekindle their relationship and, with everyone goading them, Becky and Sean share a long kiss.
+When Sean is about to return to Germany, Jeremy is released from the hospital and introduces his girlfriend, Kendall Jenners, whom everyone believed was fake.
+And, with everyone goading them, Becky and Sean share a long kiss.